-During the month, our Fund declined 0.17% in MYR terms, outperforming the benchmark by 328 basis points (bps) mainly from Taiwan, South Korea and India.
-Year-to-date, our Fund declined 6.81% in MYR terms, underperforming the benchmark by 692 bps mainly due to Taiwan where we were structurally underweight TSMC up till August due to single stock limit constraints.
-However, we note that this issue has been alleviated from September with the removal of TSMC from the benchmark, and performance has since improved.
+During the month, our Fund declined 3.33% in MYR terms, outperforming the benchmark by 129 basis points (bps) mainly due to the underweight positions in South Korea and India.
+Year-to-date, our Fund declined 11.05% in MYR terms, underperforming the benchmark by 633bps primarily due to our structural underweight in TSMC until August, constrained by single stock limits.
+This issue was alleviated in September with the removal of TSMC from the benchmark, leading to improved relative performance.